 • Frailing v A Firm, (2013): Represented the Claimant in a complex professional negligence claim, involving issues of agency, fiduciary duties, trusts, gifts and due diligence.

-Stephanie is regularly instructed to advice and represent actors, models and other artists in respect of breach of statutory duties and breach of contract claims against their agencies and/or hirers.
+In particular, Stephanie has been frequently instructed to advise and represent actors, models and other artists in respect of breach of statutory duties and breach of contract claims against their agencies and/or hirers.

 • N (2020): Advised a professional golfer in relation to potential a personal injury claim against the PGA European Tour.